Immunology: MCQ on Immune Tolerance & Autoimmunity

 d) Systemic Lupus Erythematosus

-5) The autoimmune thyroid disorder with a presence of anti-TSH receptor antibody is suggestive of:
+5) The autoimmune thyroid disorder with the presence of anti-TSH receptor antibodies is suggestive of:

 a) Hashimoto thyroiditis